Secretchronicles/main-website/content/en/pages/donations.md

 ### Bitcoin

-If you prefer, you can donate with Bitcoin to this address:
+We can receive donations also via [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin).
+This is the Bitcoin address to transfer the money to:

 ~~~~~~~
-(details follow)
+18ogkvMxye2m3BJtp5rafsSmV15jg4WJTN
 ~~~~~~~